Seedcorn Research Grants

 - A letter from the head of the institute/department where the research is to be conducted confirming that access to the necessary facilities will be provided;

-The successful applicant will be required to provide a brief (i.e. around 1500 words) report within 6 months after receipt of the grant, outlining the research conducted and the outcomes achieved.
+The successful applicant will be required to provide a brief (around 1500 words) report, within 6 months after receipt of the grant, outlining the research conducted and the outcomes achieved.
 Relevant photo(s) would be appreciated.
 The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.